 I started gathering sacred tools last week, as I was going to be at the cabin for the New Moon.
 I brought my mala with me, as I want to start a new daily mantra; a peacock feather to represent the Element of Air, which rules the astrological sign of Gemini; a white and black candle to represent the dual nature of Gemini; Kali and Shiva statues to honour the feminine and masculine, a powerful duality that rules all life; two small onyx bowls, one for salt and the other for water; black moonstone to program with a new intention; incense to cleanse my sacred outdoor space; Om tingsha’s to begin and end my ritual; an oracle deck for insights; and finally my rattle to journey with.

-I start my ritual by cleansing myself then my sacred tools & space with a piece of palo santo.
+I start my ritual by cleansing myself then my sacred tools & space with sacred smoke.
 As the sacred smoke fills the air, I focus on releasing blockages in my mind, body & heart.
 I place my sacred tools intuitively where I am called to on my altar.
 I ringing my tingshas to signal that my sacred space has been created and invite in my ancestors.
 I light my black candle first then the white one and wait until the candles start burning brightly before continuing.
 The flame signals to me the strength of my connection to my ancestors.
 If the flame was weak then I would spend time raising my energy until the candle started burning brightly.

 I pour the salt into the water and accidentally dropped a bit onto my altar.
 Perhaps, my altar needed to be blessed a bit more?
 As I mix the salt and water together, I focus on the dualities within me and visualize them integrating & harmonizing with one another to create balance.